RoyZhang7/kv-loadbalancer-nfv/README.md

 Before my graduation from GW, I firstly implemented a key-value load balancer as a virtualizaed network function with hot key cache and lossy counting pre-cache.
 Lossy counting was used for hotkey detection(with frequency threshold 0.2 and error rate 0.02, see this [paper](https://micvog.files.wordpress.com/2015/06/approximate_freq_count_over_data_streams_vldb_2002.pdf)).
 Main idea is inspired by [NetKV](http://faculty.cs.gwu.edu/timwood/papers/16-ICAC-netkv.pdf).
 Later, I prposed a new balancer design with skip list as the second layer cache and implemented set action mechanism.
 The max throughput of set action reached 7M/sec.

-After graduation, I still co-op with memebers in GW NFV group on a brand new TCP-splicer-like L4+L7 proxy+LB, which inspired on this repo a lot.
+After graduation, I still co-op with memebers in GW NFV group on a brand new TCP-splicer-like L4+L7 proxy+LB for Redis and other general application, which inspired on this repo a lot.

 The testing enviorment on [CloudLab](https://cloudlab.us/), to which we specially want to say THANK YOU!

 ## Milestone

   1. Old LB
       - Implemented load balancing for Memcached set&get action.
 Balancing mechamism is based on hot-keys detected using lossy counting algothrim.
       - Implemented two layers of caching--one hotkey hash table, another "half-always on" skip list.
       - Max throughput for single key reaches 7M.

   2. New L4 Proxy + LB